Adventures in Paradise (TV series)

-Adventures in Paradise is an American television series created by James Michener and starring Gardner McKay, which ran on ABC from 1959 until 1962.
+Adventures in Paradise is an American one-hour television series created by James Michener and starring Gardner McKay, which ran on ABC from 1959 until 1962.

 Premise

 Gardner McKay starred as Adam Troy, the captain of the schooner Tiki III, which sailed the South Pacific looking for passengers and adventure.
 The plots deal with the romantic and detective adventures of Korean War veteran Troy.
 The supporting cast, varying from season to season, featured George Tobias, Guy Stockwell, and Linda Lawson.
 Jacques Tourneur directed the 1962 episode "A Bride for the Captain".